anhduc109/slurp-box-packing-generator/README.md

 ### How to solve it

-- Each item will have the start position as an object of `(x: Width Position, y: Height Position, z: Depth Position)`
+- Each Coffee Bag will have the start position as an object of `(x: Width Position, y: Height Position, z: Depth Position)`
 - Put the first bag that has the start position of `(x: 0, y: 0, z: 0)` into box
 - Run a loop through every bags starting from second bag to put into box
   - Each of the current bag's start position will be determined by previous bag's position